JoelKueh/TrellisTicTacToe/README.md

 Bluetooth Trellis
 =================

+This README is most easily viewed on our [GitHub](https://github.com/JoelKueh/TrellisTicTacToe).

 Bluetooth trellis is a collection of libraries that make it easier to connect external hardware with a computer over a Bluetooth serial port via a PIC microcontroller.